10

 We are all on stolen Indigenous land.
 AzPHA acknowledges the twenty-two Native Nations that have inhabited this land for centuries and continue to steward the lands that make up the state of Arizona.
 We acknowledge the sovereignty of these nations and the Indigenous people spanning the boarder who have been denied sovereignty.
 Through this acknowledgement we recognize the systemic inequities created by the negative impacts of colonization, past and present, and commit to respecting and reconciling this long history of injustice.

-All governments in Turtle Island/North America committed atrocities against Indigenous, Native American, and First Nation peoples.
+All governments in North America committed atrocities against Indigenous, Native American, and First Nation peoples.
 Despite this, we are still on Indigenous land and Indigenous people are part of our present and future.
 We must also remember that our history includes those who were kidnapped from their homelands and brought here in the name of colonization.
 We honor the lives of all who endured and continue to endure in the face of settler colonial oppression and white supremacy and honor all the many Indigenous peoples whose footsteps have marked these lands for centuries.

 We encourage you to find out what traditional Indigenous land you are standing on and more importantly, taking direct action to support Indigenous rights and culture.